Spurs close in on Thomas Frank after making official approach to Brentford

 Spurs sacked Ange Postecoglou on Friday, despite Europa League success, and quickly set their sights on Frank – who has gained admirers for his work over an impressive seven-year period at the west London club.

-After positive initial talks over the weekend, confidence started to grow on Monday morning that Frank would be the man to replace Postecoglou and Tottenham have now entered discussions with Brentford, PA understands.
+After positive initial talks over the weekend, confidence started to grow on Monday that Frank would be the man to replace Postecoglou and Tottenham have now entered discussions with Brentford.

 Frank’s current deal with the Bees runs until the summer of 2027 and contains a release clause reported to be in the region of £10million.